blake-regalia/graphy.js/docs/v5-alpha-0-preview.md

 ### Content Loaders
 From observations of graphy and other RDFJS libraries in the wild, it appears that the most frequent use of _Content Readers_ (what some call "parsers") is for deserializing RDF datasets into memory where they can be searched, counted and editted.
 However, the pipeline of [reader --> dataset] is not at all efficient for some formats.

 This is where _Content Loaders_ come into play; they deserialize RDF strings/documents directly into a dataset instance that lives in memory.
 Content Loaders are able to take advantage of Turtle and TriG's tree-based syntax and map quads into a tree-based data structure in memory.
 They are also able to take advantage of prefixed names by completely bypassing the need to expand prefixes when loading.
-Instead, the Content Loaders simply pass formatted strings to the dataset rather than creating RDFJS Terms.
+Instead, Content Loaders simply pass formatted strings to the dataset rather than creating RDFJS Terms.

 The result of running a Content Loader returns a dataset in memory that is ready for searching, counting, editting, etc. Since the underlying data structure of an RDF dataset's implementation affects several speed vs. density tradeoffs, users may select between different dataset implementations to use for loading.
 In fact, Content Loaders depend on the dataset via an interface, so users are free to implement their own.